Utah firefighter adopts dog he found near California fire

-SALT LAKE CITY (AP) — A Utah firefighter whose department is still reeling from the death of one of their own during California’s largest wildfire is starting a new chapter with a dog he found near the same fire.
+SALT LAKE CITY (AP) — A Utah firefighter whose department is still reeling from the death of one of their own during California’s largest wildfire is starting a new chapter with a dog he found near front lines of the same fire.

-Draper firefighter Patrick Cullen said Monday he never forgot the exhausted, thirsty German Shepherd who emerged from the wilderness in Northern California earlier this month.
+Draper firefighter Patrick Cullen said Monday he never forgot the exhausted, thirsty German shepherd who emerged from the Northern California wilderness earlier this month as the Mendocino Complex Fire glowed in the distance.

-Cullen had to leave the dog behind so he could fight the fire but eventually found him again at the Mendocino County Animal Shelter.
+“In the middle of the night, he came wandering over the hill,” said Cullen, who was among dozens of out-of-state firefighters who traveled to help fight the massive blaze.
+With the nearest town an hour away, at first he wondered if the creature was a mountain lion, but he quickly realized it was a German shepherd.
+“He was definitely matted and he looked like he’d been out for a while.”

-When no one claimed the animal, shelter staffers reunited them.
-Cullen named him Mendo, after the so-called Mendocino Complex Fire.
+He gave the dog some water and let him sleep under the engine, but as the fire overtook their location he left him with another crew who could bring him to a safe spot away from the flames.

 Most Read Nation & World Stories